Temüjin (video game)

 Temüjin (also known as Temüjin: A Supernatural Adventure and Temüjin: The Capricorn Collection) is a 1997 computer game developed and published by SouthPeak Interactive.

 Plot

 Based partially on the life of Genghis Khan, the plot involves an unidentified character (controlled by the player) who has appeared in the Stevenson Museum where ancient Mongolian artifacts are being displayed.
 The protagonist must find out who they and the other people in the museum are and solve the mysteries of unusual events occurring at the museum.
 Along the way, the player is aided by a ghost girl, Mei, who is freed after the first mission.

 Gameplay

-The game is a live action first person adventure with 360 degree movement.
+The game is a first-person adventure with 360 degree movement and live action graphics.
 It is a point-and-click adventure (occasionally pixel-hunting).
 The game consists of seven chapters, spread out over six disks, in each of which the player must fulfill a specific goal in order to clear the act.
 Most puzzles are solved by examining items and combining them.